Improve your keywords for the Display Network

 Prevent your ad from showing in the wrong places

 Try excluding certain keywords from your campaign to prevent your ad from showing on websites that aren't relevant to your product or service.
 That way, you can avoid paying for clicks that aren't likely to lead to conversions.
 For example, if you run a shoe store, you might want to exclude keywords like "used" and "second hand" to prevent your ad from showing on websites that refer to used shoes.
-Keep in mind that if you exclude too many keywords, your ads might reach fewer customers.
-Learn how to exclude specific webpages or mobile apps.
+Bear in mind that if you exclude too many keywords, your ads might reach fewer customers.
+Learn how to exclude specific web pages or mobile apps.

-Enable Conversion Optimizer
+Enable Conversion Optimiser

 Use keyword landing page URLs

 Drive traffic to your landing page that's directly related to a keyword by using landing page URLs at the keyword level.
 If you're using keyword-level landing page URLs in your search campaign, you might want to do the same for the Display Network.
-Set up landing page URLs for keywords.
+Set up landing page URLs for keywords